que-etc/resize-observer-polyfill/README.md

 A polyfill for the Resize Observer API.

-Implements event based tracking of changes in the content dimensions of elements, i.e. no polling (in the general case) unless DOM is mutated or the `resize` event is triggered.
-Uses MutationsObserver and falls back to an infinite dirty checking cycle if the first one is not supported.
-Handles long running CSS transitions/animations and can optionally observe resizing of a `<textarea>` element along with changes caused by the `:hover` pseudo-class.
+Implementation is based on the MutationObserver (no polling unless DOM changes) with a fall back to a continuous dirty checking cycle if the latter one is not supported.
+Handles non-delayed CSS transitions/animations and can optionally observe resizing of a `<textarea>` element along with changes caused by the `:hover` pseudo-class.

 Compliant with the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html) and the native implementation.
-Doesn't contain any publicly available methods except for those described in the spec.
-The size is _3.6kb_ when minified and gzipped.
+Doesn't contain any publicly available methods except for those described in spec.
+The size is _3.0kb_ when minified and gzipped.

 [Live demo](http://que-etc.github.io/resize-observer-polyfill) (has style problems in IE10 and lower).